Key Takeaways

 Elastic Scaling

-Rolling out in 2025, Elastic Scaling allows parachains to dynamically allocate block-space resources based on demand.
+Rolled out through 2025 and reinforced by the Revive and Elastic Scaling upgrade in January 2026, this feature lets parachains dynamically allocate block-space resources based on demand.
 During high-traffic periods, chains can tap into multiple cores for additional capacity, then scale back during quieter times.
 This ensures optimal resource utilization across the network.

 Additional improvements